redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 }
 ```

+Now you can try deleting a comment in the [GraphQL Playground](https://redwoodjs.com/tutorial/saving-data.html#graphql-playground) and see that a delete no longer works without authorization:

 ### Last Word on Roles

 Having a role like "admin" implies that they can do everything...shouldn't they be able to delete comments as well?
 Right you are!
 There are two things we can do here: